 Need a unique gift for that equally unique person on your Christmas list, an upcoming birthday, or special occasion?

 Chances are extraordinarily good that one of these 10 Tofino artists has the perfect solution.
-[Listed in alphabetical order by art medium/artist…we admire and appreciate them all and don’t want to play favourites!]

 1. Christy Feaver

 Inspired by love, life, the sea and her travels in the South Pacific, metal artist Christy Feaver is known for the distinctive, handcrafted designs that reflect her passionate spirit and how she sees the world.

 See what we mean at Christy Feaver Modern Metalwork.
 Her Tofino House of Alaia gallery showcases her work along with other jewellers in the community.
 Christy also calls Canggu, Bali home part of the year where she has another gallery and workshop.